 “I knew that my journey of preventive healthcare didn’t end with my mastectomy,” says Rose.
 “If I was taking steps to prolong my own life, it only made sense that I would do the same for my future children.”

-One year ago, Rose started documenting her IVF with PGT journey with Kate Devine, M.D. at SGF’s Washington, D.C. – K Street location.
-Patients who also aspire to limit the passing of genetic mutations like Rose can turn to SGF for:
+In October 2019, Rose started documenting her IVF with PGT journey with Kate Devine, M.D., at our K Street office in Washington, D.C.
+Patients who also aspire to limit the passing of inherited genetic mutations like Rose can turn to SGF for: